Key Highlights

 cooked rajma or kidney beans in a bowl

-These protein-rich beans are already familiar in many households and offer both soluble and insoluble fibre benefits.
-Half a cup of cooked rajma contains about 6.5 grams of fibre, providing both soluble fibre for heart health and insoluble fibre benefits.
+Hearty, familiar, and filling, half a cup of cooked kidney beans provides about 6.5 grams of fibre, providing both soluble fibre for heart health and insoluble fibre along with plant protein for steady energy and growth.

 14. Broccoli